angezid/advanced-mark.js-playground/README.md

 Note:
 - due to limitations of the standard library, the next/previous buttons functionality with `acrossElements` option may not work as expected in the Text mode.
 In the Html mode and in the 'Ranges' tab for both libraries expected behavior - next/previous mark element.
-- switching to the Html mode with big Html content is slowly due to using not efficient RegExp
+- dealing with big Html content is slow, especially in Html mode, so I added some limits on syntax/matches highlighting
 - if you change `mark` element name, highlighting of matches won't work in the Html mode.

 Warning: